Table Of Contents

 You’ll want to use Kubernetes to:

-- Develop cloud-native applications that run in containers from scratch or refactor existing ones to be cloud-native.
+• Develop cloud-native applications from scratch or refactor existing applications to be cloud-native.

-- Automate most maintenance tasks even at large scale with self-healing container management.
+• Automate most maintenance tasks, even at scale, with self-healing container management.

 When To Use OpenStack

-- Have more control of your cloud infrastructure, including VMs and Bare-Metals.
+• Have greater control over your cloud infrastructure, including VMs and Bare-Metal.

 How To Track, Control, And Optimize Your Container Costs

 Both Kubernetes and OpenStack provide powerful platforms for deploying, running, and managing containerized applications.
-Both are highly scalable, highly available, and support an impressive level of automation.
+Both are highly scalable and highly available, and they support an impressive level of automation.

 In practice, however, these same features tend to blindside cost management.

-In the case of OpenStack, for example, configuring your own infrastructure can lead to overprovisioning resources, increasing your costs.
+In the case of OpenStack, for example, configuring your own infrastructure can lead to overprovisioning, increasing costs.
 In Kubernetes, the high scalability can quickly consume resources, leading to a surprise cloud bill.

 To prevent these surprises, you’ll need a robust platform to help you track, manage, and optimize your costs.
 With CloudZero’s unique code-driven approach, you can more accurately aggregate, normalize, and analyze your infrastructure and application costs at any scale.

-Then, CloudZero ttranslates the data into easy-to-digest insights, like:
+Then, CloudZero translates the data into easy-to-digest insights, like:

 For example, CloudZero’s Kubernetes Cost Analysis helps you understand how much each pod, node, namespace, cluster, and other K8s concepts cost you.
-If you wish to simplify your analysis, you can also use CloudZero to combine and compare your containerized and non-containerized infrastructure costs.
+If you want to simplify your analysis, you can also use CloudZero to combine and compare costs across your containerized and non-containerized infrastructure.

-With our real-time cost anomaly detection and noise-free alerts, you’ll be aware of any potential issues that can lead to overspending and stop them.
+With our real-time cost anomaly detection and noise-free alerts, you’ll be aware of potential overspending issues and can stop them.

 to see all of this and more of CloudZero’s capabilities in action.